Construction

 Entry

-Explain and apply legislation relevant to construction trades tasks, maintain safe working practices, and oversee a safe work environment.
+Explain legislation relevant to construction trades and apply safe working practices, maintaining a safe work environment.

 Otago Polytechnic is known for high quality, hands on learning that leads to strong outcomes.
 With excellent student satisfaction, high graduate employment rates, and a commitment to sustainability, it’s a place where practical skills meet purpose.
 Their award winning programmes span design, fashion, creative arts, trades, health, and business, giving you real experience and real confidence for whatever comes next.